 8 Best Humbucker Pickups for Les Paul & Others

-If you’re tired of the single-coil sound, or if you just want to try out humbucker pickups for the first time, you’re in luck.
+If you’re tired of the single-coil sound, or if you just want to upgrade your stock humbucker pickups for the first time, you’re in luck.
 You’re living in a time where the best humbucker pickups are very affordable.
 You can use them to turn even the oldest, poorest-sounding vintage Les Paul into a modern beast.

 There aren’t that many tricks to finding the right humbuckers for your guitar, your tone ideas, and your favorite genre.
 Manufacturers nowadays do a great job of calibrating their pickups for specific styles.
 Here’s what I mean.